k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 </td>
 <td valign="top" width="300pxl">
-<p>BATCH CUSTOMER.ig10CustomersList FABRIC_COMMAND="sync_instance CUST.?" with async=’true’;
+<p>BATCH CUSTOMER.ig10CustomersList FABRIC_COMMAND="sync_instance CUST.?" with async=’true’;</p>
-This command migrates the customers defined in the ‘ig10CustomersList’ Instance Group into the CUSTOMER keyspace in the Fabric database.</p>
+<p>This command migrates the customers defined in the ‘ig10CustomersList’ Instance Group into the CUSTOMER keyspace in the Fabric database.</p>

 </td>
 </tr>